College of Education & Human Services

 Institutional Site Visit

-CSP 553: Organization and Administration of Student Affairs provides a macro view of colleges and universities including governing boards, organizational structure, institutional leadership, and how student affairs as a field fits into organizational structures.
-(Being able to analyze organizational structures and institutional leadership helps you advocate for students and funding in your future professional roles!)
-To help diversify your perspective of structural options, increase your awareness of the impact on student affairs functions, and refine your analytical skills, you and your classmates select, visit, and interview professionals at a college or university of your choice including the Chief Student Affairs Officer.
-Past institutions groups have visited include the University of Wisconsin at Madison, the University of Missouri, and the University of Iowa!
+CSP 553: Organization and Administration of Student Affairs offers a broad perspective on colleges and universities, covering governing boards, organizational structures, institutional leadership, and how the student affairs profession fits within these frameworks.
+Understanding these dynamics equips you to advocate for students and secure resources in your future career.
+To expand your understanding of various structural models and their impact on student affairs, you and your classmates will select a college or university to visit, where you will interview professionals, including the Chief Student Affairs Officer.
+Past groups have visited institutions such as the University of Wisconsin-Madison, the University of Missouri, and the University of Iowa.

 What Students Say About Site Visits